merely-useful/py-rse/index.md

 **Part 1**

 1. The text from each file in turn gets written to the `alkanes.pdb` file.
-However, the file gets overwritten on each loop interation, so the final content of `alkanes.pdb` is the text from the `propane.pdb` file.
+However, the file gets overwritten on each loop iteration, so the final content of `alkanes.pdb` is the text from the `propane.pdb` file.

 **Part 2**